- April 18, 2017

 Platforms

 The Disney Afternoon Collection is a single player and multiplayer casual platformer game with a comedy theme.
 It was developed by Digital Eclipse and was released on April 18, 2017.
-It received positive reviews from both critics and players.
+It received mostly positive reviews from critics and positive reviews from players.

 “Thank god for the rewind feature as much of it is overly difficult due to poor gameplay decisions and overall character mobility, janky hitboxes, and poorly designed bosses and platforming.”

-“Do not buy this collection; the games are great, but the lag is really horrible and makes the games unplayable.
-Shame on you Capcom and Disney for not fixing the gameplay lag that makes my favorite childhood games unplayable.”
+“Do not buy this collection; the games are great but the lag is really horrible and makes the games unplayable.
+Shame on you Capcom, Disney for not fixing the gameplay lag.
+You make my favorite childhood games unplayable.”

 The Disney Afternoon Collection